-TTUHSC Institutional Policy 56.06 eRaider is an account management system which makes it possible for students, faculty, and staff to obtain and access electronic resources at TTUHSC using a single username and password.
-An eRaider username and password are required to access many of these resources and to access the TTUHSC domain.
+eRaider is an account management system which makes it possible for students, faculty, and staff to obtain and access electronic resources at TTUHSC using a single username and password.
+Your eRaider username and password are required to access many of these resources.
+An eRaider account is required to access the TTUHSC domain.
 New students, faculty, and staff receive an eRaider account upon coming to the Health Sciences Center; access is dependent upon account types (i.e. faculty, staff, and students) and department requirements.
+User access should be reviewed upon changes in job description, job responsibilities, removed upon termination of employment.
+These changes should be indicated by the department head or listed in the separation checkout for each individual.
 Questions regarding eRaider account information should be directed to the I.T.
-Solutions Center at each respective campus.
+Solutions Center.